pypa/packaging.python.org/source/specifications/core-metadata.rst

 A requirement string has one mandatory and three optional parts.

-* A project name, in the same format as the ``Name:`` field.
+* A project name, in :ref:`the same format <name-format>` as the ``Name:`` field.
 The only mandatory part.
 * A comma-separated list of 'extra' names in square brackets, like ``[extra1,extra2]``.
 These names are defined by the required project, referring to specific features which may need extra dependencies.
 The names MUST conform to the restrictions specified by the ``Provides-Extra:`` field.
-* Either a version specifier or an ``@`` sign followed by a URL.
+* Either a :ref:`version specifier <version-specifiers>` or a :ref:`direct reference <direct-references>`.
 Tools parsing the format should accept optional parentheses around a version specifier, but tools generating it should not use parentheses.
+If a distribution requires a direct reference it cannot be uploaded to PyPI, but private repositories may allow such distributions.
 * An environment marker after a semicolon.
 This means that the requirement is only needed in the specified conditions.

-See :pep:`508` for full details of the allowed format.
+See :ref:`dependency-specifiers` for full details of the allowed format.

 The project names should correspond to names as found on the `Python Package Index`_.

-Version specifiers must follow the rules described in :doc:`version-specifiers`.

 Examples::